MW 20x5 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, even though neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
-Therefore, they are coated with a thin layer of silver to protect them from corrosion.
-Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires care during their handling.
-For this reason, any mechanical processing should be done before they are magnetized.
+Moreover, although neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
+For this reason, they are coated with a coating of epoxy to increase their durability.
+It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires care during their handling.
+Therefore, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
-Therefore, they are often coated with coatings, such as silver, to shield them from external factors and prolong their durability.
-Temperatures exceeding 130°C can cause a reduction of their magnetic properties, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in humid conditions.
+Therefore, they are often coated with coatings, such as silver, to protect them from external factors and extend their lifespan.
+High temperatures exceeding 130°C can result in a deterioration of their magnetic properties, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.

-As for risks, it is important to avoid using neodymium magnets in acidic environments, basic conditions, organic or solvent environments, unless they are adequately insulated.
-Additionally, their use is not recommended in water, oil, or in an environment containing hydrogen, as they may lose their magnetic strength.
+As for risks, it is important to avoid using neodymium magnets in acidic environments, basic conditions, organic or solvent environments, unless they are insulated.
+Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may forfeit their magnetic properties.

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,